Handful Players

 About

-Handful Players offers musical theater and performing arts activities where kids take part in acting, singing, dance, puppetry, clowning, spoken word, set painting, jazz, and live performance.
-The program includes theater classes, musical theater, and theater and dance productions, and involves kids in every aspect of a theater production on stage, center stage, and backstage.
-Children collaborate with professional artists and acclaimed theater playwrights to create original, culturally relevant plays that are performed live for their families and the community.
+Handful Players offers free, inclusive year-round musical theater and performing arts programs where children take part in acting, singing, dance, puppetry, clowning, spoken word, set painting, and jazz.
+The program involves kids in every aspect of a real theater production, including on stage, center stage, and back stage, and includes creating and performing original, culturally relevant plays with acclaimed theater playwrights.

 • Price: Handful Players provides free, inclusive year-round musical theater and performing arts programs for children at schools and community centers in San Francisco.
 We provide free, after-school musical theater and performing arts classes.

-Handful Players highlights that it leverages the talent and commitment of the San Francisco community by working with schools, grassroots organizations, artists, musicians, volunteers, and contributors to create theater experiences for children.
-The program also hosts children and their families at professional theater events such as the African American Shakespeare Company’s “Cinderella,” ACT’s “A Christmas Carol,” and the Oregon Shakespeare Festival’s student tour.
-Handful Players has received recognition including the CBS-KPIX 5 Jefferson Award for Community Service, the Theatre Bay Area Legacy Award, a California Arts Council Grant for Artists-In-Schools Extension Programs, the Mo’MAGIC Community Connector Award, a San Francisco Board of Supervisors Certificate of Recognition, and a California State Senate Certificate of Recognition.
+The program partners with schools, grassroots organizations, artists, musicians, volunteers, and contributors to create theater experiences for children, and has hosted children and their families at professional theater events such as the African-American Shakespeare Company’s “Cinderella,” ACT’s “A Christmas Carol,” and the Oregon Shakespeare Festival’s student tour, with community partners providing support to make the programs possible.
+Handful Players and its work have been recognized with the CBS-KPIX 5 Jefferson Award for Community Service, the Theatre Bay Area Legacy Award, a California Arts Council Grant for Artists-In-Schools Extension Programs, the Mo’MAGIC Community Connector Award, a San Francisco Board of Supervisors Certificate of Recognition, and a California State Senate Certificate of Recognition.

 Is this your business?
 There is no cost, but you will be asked to sign up or log in.